 - Plant trees, perennials, bare-root roses and cool season vegetables.

 - Start seeds of cool season crops like broccoli, cabbage, cooking greens, onions, peas, and turnips to transplant next month.

 - Plant asparagus.

 - Direct sow carrots, greens & peas at the end of the month.

 - Set out transplants of cool-season flowers like pansies, petunia, snapdragon, sweet pea, and violas.

 - Keep watering evergreens.

-- Seed slow grower like eggplant and peppers, chiles.
+- Seed slow growing vegetables like eggplant, peppers, and chiles.

-- Prune raspberries canes to ground, once they finish fruiting.
+- Prune raspberry canes to the ground, once they finish fruiting.